-Cog in the wheel is a street dance performance choreographed and conceptualised by self-taught dancer, artist and teacher Billy Reid.
-The piece is performed by a the themix of deaf and hearing dancers; himself, Warren Murray, Ben Randall, Kevaughn Lang and Kameel Murray.
+Cog in the wheel is a street dance performance choreographed and conceptualised by self-taught dancer, artist and teacher Billy Read.
+The piece is performed by a mix of deaf and hearing dancers; Billy, Warren Murray, Ben Randall, Kevaughn Laing and Kameel Myrie.
 The piece explores themes of living in a capitalist society, technology and how these things are linked to our perceived self-worth.
 To effectively break down this piece I think we need to discuss the relationship the majority of people have to their work.

 Work.
 Go home .Check your emails.
 Be on call.
 Check your emails.
 Work.
 Begrudgingly accept a phone call from your boss when you’re on holiday.
 Check your emails.
 Be available.
 Work.
 Say you can do the overtime.
 Work.
 Check your emails.
 Work.
 Check your work phone.
 Take up a hobby.
 Capitalise of it.
 Work.
 Check your emails.
 Work.
 Take a break.
 But first just one thing.